Cumehtar/PGE4/Wiki/Organizations/civil servants.md

-Bureaucracy of the Potentate, assigned and promoted based on the [[Civil Servants Exams]].
+Bureaucracy of the Potentate, assigned and promoted based on the [[Potentate.
+Civil Servants Exams]].